 The other element the MX-30 shares with the MINI and Honda is a surprisingly small battery.
 At 35.5 kWh it is noticeably smaller than rivals such as the Kia e-Niro’s 64kWh.
 For comparison, the newer VW ID.3 will start at 45kWh and offer up to 77kWh in the top version.

 But a more interesting trait brought by having a smaller battery is the driving experience.
 Because the MX-30 is lighter, but it is also great fun to drive.
-No other electric car can be driven through the curves so smoothly; it’s not a coincidence that the MX name is shared with Mazda’s famous roadster.
+It’s not a coincidence that the MX name is shared with Mazda’s famous roadster.
 Like the MX-5 though, Mazda’s EV manages to be fun-to-drive without relying on outright power.
 This is not a fast car, with just 141bhp on offer.

 The rest of the driving experience has also been tailored to suit enthusiastic petrol heads who might find the switch to electric difficult.
 The accelerator pedal doesn’t have the sometimes-harsh regenerative braking you’ll find from other electric cars and the MX-30 even generates an artificial engine sound so the driver gets a good sense of speed.
 It sounds an awful idea but is quite subtle in reality.